-Welcome to the Opsview Monitor 6.0 Early Adopters installation guide.
+Welcome to the Opsview Monitor New Installation guide.

 Next, it's important that you have reviewed the Prerequisites, to ensure that any software and hardware dependencies, along with any limitations, are fully understood prior to installation.

 Please follow the Automated Installation guide for an automated installation from the package repositories on to a server that you have pre-configured with your choice of supported operating system.

 opsview user, unless otherwise documented.
 For all commands that should be run with higher privileges the documentation prefixes the commands with

 sudo or specifically states to switch to the appropriate user (note: some local password policies may require you to enter a password when using

 sudo - this is not shown in our documentation).

 The following sections show the commands to be run in a highlighted format, such as